 Table of Contents

 Diabetes and pre-diabetes are serious conditions in which people have high levels of sugar or glucose in their blood.
-The World Health Organization (WHO) reports that 347 million people worldwide have diabetes.
-In the US, according to the US Centers for Disease Control and Prevention (CDC), over 29 million people have diabetes and at least 86 million adults over 20 have pre-diabetes.
-Diabetes is a major cause of blindness, amputation, kidney failure, and cardiovascular disease; the WHO predicts that diabetes will become the seventh leading cause of death by 2030.
+The World Health Organization (WHO) reports that 422 million people worldwide had diabetes in 2014.
+In the US, according to the US Centers for Disease Control and Prevention (CDC), over 29 million people have diabetes and at least 86 million adults over 20 have pre-diabetes (blood sugar levels are higher than normal, but not high enough to be diagnosed with type 2 diabetes).
+Diabetes is a major cause of blindness, amputation, kidney failure, and cardiovascular disease.

 Glucose is a type of sugar that is used as fuel by the body.
 When you eat, your body converts food into glucose.
 The glucose then goes into your bloodstream and is carried throughout the body to provide energy to all of your cells.
 In order for glucose to move from your bloodstream into your cells, you need insulin.
 Insulin carries the glucose, or sugar, in your bloodstream into your cells.
 Insulin is a hormone made by the pancreas.